Spectral Properties of Effective Dynamics from Conditional Expectations: Abstract

 \section{Abstract}

 The reduction of high-dimensional systems to effective models on a smaller set of variables is an essential task in many areas of science.
-For stochastic dynamics governed by diffusion processes, a general procedure to find effective equations has recently been suggested in \textit{Legoll and Lelièvre, Nonlinearity, 2010}.
-In this study, we investigate the approximation of slowly varying modes by the effective dynamics, which are associated to low-lying eigenvalues of the associated generator.
-Slowly varying variables are of particular interest in a variety of research fields, including molecular simulation.
-We prove a new relative error bound for these eigenvalues in the reversible setting.
-Moreover, we discuss the applicability of these results to Langevin dynamics, which is a highly popular model in molecular dynamics.
-We illustrate our findings on several benchmark systems.
-These examples provide further insights about parameter estimation for the effective dynamics.
+For stochastic dynamics governed by diffusion processes, a general procedure to find effective equations is the conditioning approach.
+In this paper, we are interested in the spectrum of the generator of the resulting effective dynamics, and how it compares to the spectrum of the full generator.
+We prove a new relative error bound in terms of the eigenfunction approximation error for reversible systems.
+We also present numerical examples indicating that if Kramers--Moyal (KM) type approximations are used to compute the spectrum of the reduced generator, it seems largely insensitive to the time window used for the KM estimators.
+We analyze the implications of these observations for systems driven by underdamped Langevin dynamics, and show how meaningful effective dynamics can be defined in this setting.